 In 1923, the woman who would become Mother Mary Angelica was born as Rita Rizzo in Cleveland, Ohio.
 Through the challenges of poverty, an unstable home, and ill health, Rita grew a faith in God that led her to become a nun whose humble service to her Savior would make significant contributions not only to the Catholic Church but to the world.
 She joined the Poor Clares of Perpetual Adoration in Canton, Ohio, in 1953, taking the name Sister Mary Angelica.
 She dreamed of opening a monastery in the Deep South, so she turned her efforts to fundraising.
 A creative and entrepreneurial spirit surfaced in her as she led the sisters to establish St. Peter’s Fishing Lures, a fly fishing lure company that, due to the Sisters’ creative skill and Sister (later, Mother) Angelica’s marketing and business acumen, garnered national attention.
 Mother Angelica and the Sisters raised enough money for a move South, and she and several other Sisters established Our Lady of the Angels Monastery in Irondale, Ala., in 1962.

 To raise funds to support the monastery, Mother Angelica again used her charisma, entrepreneurship, and gift for teaching.
-She began giving talks locally and writing “Mini-Books” on religious life and social issues.
-She and the other Sisters began the “Lil’ Ole Peanut Company” to print and package the books for a growing following.
+She and the Sisters began the “Lil’ Ole Peanut Company” to roast, package, and sell peanuts, and, within a year, they had paid all of the monastery’s debts.
+Mother Angelica began giving talks locally and writing “Mini-Books” on religious life and social issues, and the Sisters began printing and packaging the books for a growing following.
 She began recording her talks for a television audience with the CBS affiliate network in Birmingham in the mid-1970s.
-In 1981, she launched the world’s first Catholic cable channel, the Eternal World Television Network (EWTN), in the garage of Our Lady of the Angels Monastery, with only $200 in seed money.
+In 1981, she launched the world’s first Catholic cable channel, the Eternal Word Television Network (EWTN), in the garage of Our Lady of the Angels Monastery.
 EWTN Global Catholic Network is now the largest religious media network in the world, offering 24-hour programming to over 300 million households in more than 145 countries and territories.